Tmunk/qa-learning/qa-manual-journey/test-cases/test-case-001.md

-Title:
+Title: Verify that the login button functions correctly

-Preconditions:
+Preconditions: User has entered a valid username and password.

-Steps:
+Steps: Step 1) go to login page.
+Step 2) Enter username and password.
+Step 3) Click Login button.

-Expected Result:
+Expected Result: User should be directed to the main account dashboard page